 “It’s tight,” she warned, tossing her satchel into the crevice and sliding after it.
 “Careful not to knick your suit on anything.”

 “I’m not completely incompetent.
 This isn't my first airless world, I’ve been around the System a few times.”

 “Oo, big fancy Earther.”
 Her voice came out of the black.
 “You’re good, come on.”

-“You see this,” she replied, “you’ll pay me triple.”Patryk inched through the claustrophobic mouth, holding his light before him to avoid tripping on the rugged floor.
-The passage went further than he expected, cutting into the hillside, and finally he emerged into a wider, tubular cavern.
+Patryk inched slowly through the claustrophobic mouth to avoid tripping on the rugged floor.
+The squeeze lasted longer than he expected, cutting deep into the hillside, but finally he emerged into a wider, tubular cavern.

 “Close one,” his chaperone muttered, shining her light over the edge.